-UTAH Statute(s) and regulation(s) UTAH CODE ANN. § 26-7-8 (West 2021); UTAH CODE ANN. §§ 58-37a-3 and -5 (West 2021); UTAH ADMIN.
+UTAH Statute(s) and regulation(s) UTAH CODE ANN. § 26-7-8 (West 2022); UTAH CODE ANN. §§ 58-37a-3 and -5 (West 2022); UTAH ADMIN.
 CODE r.
-386-900-1 to -8 (2021) Does state allow SSPs by Yes. statute/regulation?
-TT 1 Do any municipalities or counties within state allow SSPs by ordinance or regulation?
+386-900-1 to -8 (2022) Does state allow SSPs by statute/regulation?
+Yes.
+Do any municipalities or counties within state allow SSPs by ordinance or regulation?
 Unknown.
 Program components § 26-7-8 - the following may operate an SSP to prevent the transmission of disease and reduce morbidity and mortality among individuals who inject drugs, and those individuals' contacts: (1) a government entity, including the department, a local health department, the division of substance abuse and mental health within the department of human services, or a local substance abuse authority; (2) a nongovernment entity including a nonprofit or for-profit organization; or (3) any other entity that complies with this section.
-An entity operating an SSP shall: (1) facilitate the exchange of an individual's used syringe for one or more new syringes in sealed sterile packages; (2) ensure that a recipient of a new syringe is given verbal and written instruction on: (a) methods for preventing the transmission of bloodborne diseases, including hepatitis C and HIV; and (b) options for obtaining services for the treatment of substance use disorder, testing for a bloodborne disease, and an opiate antagonist; and (3) report annually to the department the following information about the program's activities: (a) the number of individuals who have exchange syringes; (b) the number of new syringes provided in exchange for used syringes.
-Not later than October 1, 2017 and every two years thereafter, the department shall report to the legislature's health and human services interim committee on: (1) the activities and outcomes of SSPs operating in the state, including the number of individuals who have exchanged syringes; (2) the number of used syringes exchanged for new syringes; (3) the number of new syringes provided in exchange for used syringes; (4) the impact of the programs on bloodborne infection rates; (5) the impact of the programs on the number of individuals receiving treatment for a substance use disorder; (6) the potential for additional reductions in the number of syringes contaminated with bloodborne disease if the programs receive additional
+An entity operating an SSP shall: (1) facilitate the exchange of an individual's used syringe for one or more new syringes in sealed sterile packages; (2) ensure that a recipient of a new syringe is given verbal and written instruction on: (a) methods for preventing the transmission of bloodborne diseases, including hepatitis C and HIV; and (b) options for obtaining services for the treatment of substance use disorder, testing for a bloodborne disease, and an opiate antagonist; and (3) report annually to the department the following information about the program's activities: (a) the number of individuals who have exchange syringes; (b) the number of used syringes exchanged for new syringes; and (c) the number of new syringes provided in exchange for used syringes.
+Not later than October 1, 2017 and every two years thereafter, the department shall report to the legislature's health and human services interim committee on: (1) the activities and outcomes of SSPs operating in the state, including the number of individuals who have exchanged syringes; (2) the number of used syringes exchanged for new syringes; (3) the number of new syringes provided in exchange for used syringes; (4) the impact of the programs on bloodborne infection rates; (5) the impact of the programs on the number of individuals receiving treatment for a substance use disorder; (6) the potential for